 The problem

 The Back Office homepage was technically functional and practically invisible.
-Sellers had figured out their own workflows, bookmarking Orders, Insights, and Listings, and were skipping the homepage entirely.
-A FIDO study confirmed it: the homepage was the one screen sellers had stopped asking about, because they'd stopped expecting anything from it.
+Sellers had carved their own paths through the product, bookmarking Orders, Insights, and Listings, and were routing around the homepage entirely.
+A FIDO study confirmed what the usage data already showed: sellers weren't asking for a better homepage because they'd stopped expecting anything from it.

 The 2022 platform migration had shipped technical parity but left a fundamental question unanswered: what should a seller actually look at when they arrive?
-The homepage had no answer.
-Before it could surface anything usefully, it needed to be worth opening.
+The homepage had no answer to that question, and a homepage with no answer is one sellers stop opening.

 "The homepage is rarely used by anyone.
 Sellers bookmark other tabs and skip the homepage entirely."

-A review of comparable products (Amazon Seller Central, Shopify Analytics, Mirakl) confirmed what the FIDO data suggested.
-Every existing reference was either single-market or analytics-heavy with no action-orientation.
+Benchmarking against Amazon Seller Central, Shopify Analytics, and Mirakl confirmed the gap: every reference was either single-market or analytics-heavy with no action-orientation.
 There was no template to copy.

 Scope & Ownership

-The scope extended well beyond a single screen.
-As the SellerXP designer, I held design ownership across six seller-facing surfaces simultaneously (homepage, listings page, orders page, cost summary, finance report, and tooltips), each with its own engineering team, existing patterns, and prior definition of which price to display.
-Aligning them required sign-off from commercial and finance leads, not just a design decision.
-The 1,700-seller base added a structural constraint: one layout, no segmentation, serving business owners doing morning performance reviews and operational sellers clearing task queues.
-Designing for both meant making a deliberate call about who mattered most, and being able to defend it.
+The scope stretched well beyond a single screen.
+As the SellerXP designer, I held design ownership across six surfaces simultaneously: homepage, listings, orders, cost summary, finance report, and tooltips, each with its own engineering team, existing patterns, and its own answer to which price to display.
+Getting them to a consistent answer required commercial and finance sign-off.

 Design approach

-Before landing on the stacked editorial block model (developed jointly with a Content Designer, since the homepage is as much an editorial product as a functional one), three layout directions were explored.
-A dashboard-heavy layout with filterable charts was rejected early: it front-loaded analysis at the exact moment sellers are arriving to orient, not analyse.
-A notification-first feed was rejected because it surfaced urgency without context, making sellers feel something needed attention without telling them whether performance was good or bad.
-The editorial block model won because it separates concerns cleanly: performance first, tasks second, recommended actions last.
+The editorial block model, developed jointly with a Content Designer (since a homepage is as much an editorial product as a functional one), won because it separates concerns cleanly.
+Performance first, tasks second, recommended actions last.
 Each block answers one question, in the order a seller naturally asks it.

 One homepage.
 1,700 sellers with different businesses, markets, and priorities.
 FIDO showed that different seller types wanted different things: Competitive Leaders wanted performance data; operationally focused sellers wanted task queues.
-A single static layout couldn't be optimal for both.
+A single static layout couldn't serve both equally.
+Key Decision 1 covers how that was resolved.

 Key decisions

-FIDO identified two distinct seller types using the Back Office.
-Competitive Leaders (owners, CEOs, operational managers) needed a business-wide performance read every morning.
-Operationally focused sellers cared more about task queues: processing returns, answering messages, clearing their to-do list.
+FIDO identified two distinct seller types.
+Competitive Leaders — owners, CEOs, operational managers — started every session asking how the business was doing.
+Operationally focused sellers came in to clear their queue: processing returns, answering messages, chasing compliance flags.
 A single static layout couldn't serve both equally.

-Competitive Leaders are 20% of sellers but drive 40% of GMV.
-Each one generates twice the revenue of the average seller.
+The safe option was to optimise for the most common seller type.
+But Competitive Leaders are 20% of sellers and drive 40% of GMV at twice the revenue per seller of the operational segment.
 When the PM pushed to design for the majority, the reframe that landed was: "We're not ignoring 80% of sellers.
 We're building for the users whose behaviour most directly affects platform health."
-Once framed as a value-per-seller argument, not a headcount argument, the direction was clear.

 Competitive Leaders generate 2× the average GMV per seller.
 Designing for the majority means optimising for the segment with less commercial weight per decision.

 The original Sales Insights block showed raw numbers: orders this month, GMV this month.
 Clean, minimal, and almost useless.
-A seller looking at €38,000 in GMV has no way of knowing whether that's good, bad, or the same as last week.
-A number without context isn't information; it's noise.
+A seller looking at €38,000 in GMV has no way of knowing whether that's good, bad, or the same as last week without a comparison period.

 Back Market's Dynamic Pricing Up model introduced an adjustment fee on top of the seller's listed price.
 The customer pays more; the seller's payout doesn't change.
 For the first time in the BO, three different numbers coexisted where one had always been sufficient.

 The homepage Sales Insights block had to make a deliberate editorial call: show €280, not €302.
-Showing the inflated figure would have made sellers feel their revenue had grown when it hadn't.
-Trust, once broken on a financial surface, is hard to recover.
+Showing the inflated figure would have given sellers a false read on their own revenue, and that kind of error on a financial surface compounds quickly.

 Outcome